 Yuksom: Yuksom is an old historic town in west Sikkim bestowed with natural beauty and uninterrupted trail for trekkers.
-If you are looking forward to spend some quiet moments in the shadow of nature away from the hustle bustle of the city.
+If you are looking forward to spending some quiet moments in the shadow of nature away from the hustle bustle of the city.

 Nathula Pass: Nathula pass, located in the Himalayas, connects India with Tibet.
 The pass, at 4,310 m above sea level forms a part of a side-shoot of the prehistoric Silk Road.
 Definitely one of the places to visit in Sikkim without fail